Charles-Rocke/Clipbit/README.md

 ### Feedback and Events

-To enhance user experience, my clipbit package provides feedback on successful copy operations.
+To enhance user experience, Clipbit provides feedback on successful copy operations.
 You can listen to the 'success' event to implement custom logic, such as displaying a confirmation message.

 ### Customization and Advanced Options

-While my clipbit package is designed to be straightforward, it also offers advanced options for customization.
+While Clipbit is designed to be straightforward, it also offers advanced options for customization.
 You can dynamically set targets or customize the appearance of the clipboard button.